Looking for the best attractions, activities, and things to do in Kona, Hawaii?

 Gypsea Gelato in Kona is great for ice cream!
 The Mauka trail flavor is so good with macadamia nuts, chocolate, and coffee.
 Yum!

 James Angelo’s Underground Pizza in Waimea served us the most delicious New York-style pizza I have ever eaten!
-The tiramisu was too good as well!
+The tiramisu was very good as well.
+Make sure to sit at the Godfather table and click a picture!

 Pineapples restaurant is great in downtown Hilo.
 The food was good, and the pineapple drinks were amazing.